Written and directed by David Zucker, Jim Abrahams, and Jerry Zucker

 Maybe just as importantly, it's a good story: the reality of the scenario ebbs and flows considerably (it's not dogmatic about it, but for the most part ZAZ treat the physical stakes here with gravity), but they somehow maintain a core of emotional reality, and that makes it rewarding for reasons that aren't as-such funny but bolster the comedy anyway.
 It's maybe worth mentioning that Hays and Hagerty, despite having so much straight-faced comic business to attend to, offer better and more sympathetic dramatic performances than Andrews and his female lead, Linda Darnell, did in the "real" movie.
 (Hays is better than just "better" implies, really: Andrews is terrible in Zero Hour!, just staring angrily at shit for the whole 82 minutes except when he's "sweating" and therefore staring through the glass of water a production assistant just threw in his face, which is where that joke here comes from.
 Hagerty, for her part, is more heartbreaking when she recites Darnell's line about memories and sunrises, even though the ZAZ screenplay adds an item regarding Elaine's fond memories of sitting on Ted's face.)
 Despite the loopy chronology-breaking surrealism of using World War II-era stock footage to depict our hero's experience in the "war," it handles Ted Stryker's "war record" far better than the allegedly-serious movie does, too, just as a matter of cinema: Airplane! not only dispenses with Zero Hour!'s unbearably-clunky narrator-driven prologue, it actually shows us a time when its romantic leads were happy, efficiently detailing how Ted's desire for isolation drove them apart.
 Frankly, without being the least bit flippant or smug about disaster cinema, Ted and Elaine honestly could represent the genre's best romance.

 That ludicrous sense of incongruous sobriety attends so much here.
-For one thing, ZAZ benefit from a terrifically robust physical production, with a fair amount of location shooting that really helps sell jokes such as Robert Stock punching out pestering activists and evangelists at an airport, and despite a comedy not so burdened by a need to be believable, the modelwork is for the most part every bit equal—if not superior!—to any Airport.
+For one thing, ZAZ benefit from a terrifically robust physical production, with a fair amount of location shooting that really helps sell jokes such as Robert Stack punching out pestering activists and evangelists at an airport, and despite the absence of any special need to be believable, the modelwork is for the most part every bit equal—if not superior!—to any Airport.
 The Elmer Bernstein score is so cod-serious it's just serious, a very "Airport" score that, again, might be the best "Airport" score if it were in an Airport movie.

 Obviously, I could just keep going "and and and," and doing what I said I wouldn't do.
 Yet I kind of feel like I've barely scratched the surface of such a dense stack of comedy.
 That's always the problem: really superb comedy can be so intricate that an annotated screenplay or a commentary track won't fully explicate why something's funny, when "why is this funny?" might not even be that useful a question to answer anyway.
 Is Airplane! the best comedy of all time?
 I dunno, The Naked Gun's pretty good, too.